awatson1978/hipaa-audit-log-deprecated/README.md

 });
 ````

-Also, you'll need to decide if you're going to implement event symmetry between the participants.
+Also, you'll need to decide if you're going to implement hipaa logging symmetrically or allow assymetrical logging.
 Best practice is probably to just go ahead and implement symmetry by default, logging two events (one for each party).

 ------------------------
 ### HIPAA Compliant Applications